La Mina Restaurants, Havana . Cuba

 The restaurant La Mina, a former girls' school in the 17th century, is set on a privileged corner on Arms Square.
 La Mina's true charm lies in its unique location.
 This typical colonial house recreates an ambience as Cuban as the traditional Cuban dishes it serves.
 The house has a central courtyard with its lush greenery, an old well and the presence of exotic birds, among them peacocks.
 The restaurant also has nice rooms with colorful stained glasswork and rustic furniture with taburetes (wooden chairs typical of the Cuban countryside) and an attractive marquetry design and Cuban leathergoods.
 La Mina is the hub of several outlets comprising the Al Cappuccino Cafe, the La Casa del Agua (the Water House), the Doha Teresa Cafeteria, the La Terraza Cafe, and La Mina Ice Cream Parlor and Bar-Restaurant.
 With its live traditional Cuban and country music, and the always attractive Arms Square just a few steps away, La Mina is an excellent choice.

-La Mina Map
+Mapa de La Mina

 La Mina is located in Havana

 Capital of Cuba and the country's administrative, political, cultural and scientific center, it is also the capital of two provinces: City of Havana and Havana.
 Though only around 280 square miles (727 square kilometers) in size-0.65 percent of the archipelago's total area.